Regulatory Model Numbers

 6. Enter global configuration mode.

-7. Assign a password to the admin username with the username secret command.
+7. Assign a password to the admin username using the username secret command.

 8. Configure a default route to the network gateway.